Tourre on stand says email in SEC case 'not accurate'

 “Nobody ever corrected me,” he said.

-An email by Schwartz two days later to a Goldman saleswoman forwarded to Tourre referred to Paulson having an “equity perspective.”
+An email by Schwartz four days later to a Goldman saleswoman forwarded to Tourre referred to Paulson having an “equity perspective.”

 Asked by SEC lawyer Matthew Martens if there was an interpretation for that phrase other than Paulson being an equity investor, Tourre said he didn’t have any.
 He said he had “no memory” of alerting the Goldman saleswoman or Schwartz to say Paulson wasn’t an equity investor.

-Note: (This story is corrected with day email cited in 22nd paragraph was sent)